baba0rum/B2S-Backglass/README.md

-# B2S-Backglass designer directb2s backglass scrapper based on nailbuster
+# B2S-Backglass designer directb2s backglass scrapper based on nailbuster's fork
 # (not official version)
 B2S Backglass Server and Designer for use with Visual Pinball